 But could one of those missing components be another moon?
 Yes, some models do point to a second object having formed at the time of the Moon’s formation.
 According to a 2011 article by Dr. Erik Asphaug in Nature, models show a second smaller object escaping Earth’s surface but eventually collided with our Moon courtesy of gravity forces compelling it to fall in.
 It impacted one side and caused the Moon to become asymmetrical with regards to its crust, something that has long been a mystery.
 Eventually, that side now faces us and it much smoother and flatter than the far side with its mountains and craters.
 Sadly, evidence from the GRAIL mission probes Ebb and Flow, charged with mapping the gravity of the Moon, was inconclusive for finding evidence of this but did prove that the thickness of the moon was smaller than expected, a plus for the Theia theory as it caused the density of the moon to line up better with Earth's (Cooper-White, NASA "NASA's GRAIL").

 Well shucks.
 Could evidence of how the molten state of the Moon be a different clue?
 It would help to first know how the Moon cooled.
 Models point to a rapidly cooling object after its formation but some show that it took longer to cool off than anticipated.
 If theory is right, then as the Moon cooled it formed crystals of olivine and pyroxene which were heavy and sank towards the core.
 Anorthites also formed and are less dense and therefore floated to the surface rapidly as the Moon cooled, where their white color is visible to this day.
 The only dark patches are from volcanic activity which occurred 1.5 billion years after the Moon formed.
-Once again, Moon rocks were a clue that all may not be right with our theory on this.
+And magma pushed to the surface by carbon combining with oxygen to form carbon monoxide gases, leaving traces of carbon that also match with Earth levels.
+But once again, Moon rocks were a clue that all may not be right with our theory on this.
 They show that the anorthites floated to the top almost 200 million years after the Moon formed, which should only have been possible if the Moon was still molten.
 But then the volcanic activity seen should have been affected by the increased activity yet it is not.
 What gives?
-(Moskvitch)
+(Moskvitch, Gorton)

 The best idea to fix this presents multiple molten stages for the Moon.
 Initially, the mantle was more of a semi-liquid which allowed for volcanic activity early in the Moon’s history.
 Then evidence for that was erased with the activity which occurred later on in the Moon’s history.
 It is either than or that the timetable for the formation of the Moon is wrong, which goes against much evidence collected, so we go with the lesser of the consequences.
 Occam’s razor applies (Ibid).